andrewk2929/ML-Handwritten-Digit-Geusser/README.md

 # ML-Handwritten-Digit-Geusser
-Python script that recognizes handwritten digits
+Python script that predicts handwritten digits from the mnist dataset.